AdesisNetlife/authrc/README.md

 - **There is a plan to encrypt the whole .authrc file?**

-Not at the moment, however you can encrypt/decrypt the whole file by your way adding a higher security level
+Not at the moment, but the idea is opened, however you can encrypt/decrypt the whole file by your way adding a more security level

 - **There is a plan to support another file format?**